DKiloDesigns/CreatorFlow/creatorflow-app/MONETIZATION_SETUP.md

 ## 🎉 Success!

-Your CreatorFlow monetization system is now ready!
+Your floai.studio monetization system is now ready!
 Users can:
 - View pricing plans
 - Subscribe to Pro/Enterprise
 - Manage their billing